 The slower a site, the higher the bounce rate.
 This means that Internet users leave your site without consulting another page.
 However, Google mentions the importance of speed in all their recommendations on Organic Search Engine Optimization (SEO).
 In addition, many studies confirm that faster websites convert better than slower websites.

-Start by estimating the loading time using Google Speed Insights page, GTmetrics or Google’s mobile testing tool.
+Start by estimating the loading time using the Google Speed Insights page, GTmetrics or Google’s mobile testing tool.
 These tools give you some recommendations to change to speed up the loading time of your web pages.
 It is often very technical and e recommends that you use a developer.

 Having a website suitable for small screens on mobile is no longer an option.
 A significant part of your visitors probably already check your website on their mobile.
 In addition, with the transition to the Google Mobile-First Index, if you do not have a compatible mobile site with all your content, your positions in Google may drop rapidly.